Today’s topic of choice is one we have found people leaders really struggle with, and can really open up so many opportunities for them: delegation.

-We’ve come up with a template you can use to list those tasks.
+We’ve come up with an app-based delegation power tool you can use to list those tasks.
 Then work out how much time you think is needed for each task or activity - does it take you ten minutes, half an hour, etc.?
 Then place the name of your team member who is suitable for the task.

 When choosing the right fit for the task, you can use our suitability index, which contains five main questions you should ask and rate from 1 (meaning yes, they are suitable) to 5 (no, they’re not suitable).

 Skills and strength - does the team member have the right skills and strength to carry out the task?

 Development - can you use it as a development opportunity for yourself?
 It could be you rate them a 5 because it would be more of a development opportunity for them.

 Capacity - does this team member have the capacity in their workload in order to undertake this?